 Our primary practice – intensive meditation – is generally not suitable for very young children.
 We are however, open to exploring ways in which young children can participate in our social activities and in other aspects of our practice such as chanting and samu (mindful work practice).

 Please let us know when you first contact us if you are under-18, so that we can make make sure that we meet your needs appropriately.
 If you are under-15 we may ask that you attend our activities in the first instance with an adult family member or friend.

 - Our group orientations are lead by volunteers who have a current Working With Children Check.

 - Dokusan (private and confidential meeting with a Zen Teacher about Zen practice) is offered at our Melbourne dojo twice a month by apprentice teachers who have a current Working With Children Check.

 Dokusan traditionally involves zen students being alone and behind closed doors with a Zen Teacher.
 It is Melbourne Zen Group policy that under-18s only attend Dokusan when a second, trusted adult is present at the interview.

-If you are under 18 and would like to attend Dokusan, please contact our Committee at least a week in advance so that we can make arrangements to ensure that an appropriate third person who you trust is present during your Dokusan interview.
+If you are under 18 and would like to attend Dokusan, please contact our Committee at least a week in advance so that we can make arrangements to ensure that a second adult, who you trust, is present during your Dokusan interview.